crweiner/hacktoberfest-swag-list/README.md

 - **Swag**: Limited Edition Sticker or T-shirt
 - **Requirements**: Merged PR to any repositories under [jabref GitHub org](https://github.com/jabref).
 The PR must be at least raised in October 2019 and you should not be inactive for seven days or more during code review.
   - 1 merged pull request: Limited edition sticker
-  - 5 merged pull request: Limited edition T-shirt
+  - 5 merged pull requests: Limited edition T-shirt
 - **How to sign up**: Provide shipping address, it not yet clarified how.
 - **Notes**: More details in [the blog post](https://www.jabref.org/hacktoberfest/2019.html).